berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section01 Lesson 3 Intro.md

 ## Resources and Computing

 Computers are powerful, but they have limits.
-Because of this, part of a programmer's job is to manage a computer's resources efficiently--if a programmer writes a program that is too inefficient, the computer will run out of resources attempting to execute it.
+Because of this, part of a programmer's job is to manage a computer's resources efficiently&mdash;if a programmer writes a program that is too inefficient, the computer will run out of resources attempting to execute it.
 There are two broad ways a program can be inefficient: space and time.
 Space is the amount of "scratch paper" the